aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

-# Lab - Deploy host pools and session hosts by using the Azure portal (AD DS)
+# Module 02 - Deploy host pools and session hosts by using the Azure portal (AD DS)
 # Student lab manual